KingsPM/pySQVD/README.md

 ]
 ```

 The latter is ideal to serve large resources that do not need any processing by SQVD.
-They can for example be served with `python3 -m http.server 8000`.
+They can for example be served with `python3 -m http.server 8000` or `npx http-server -p 8000`.

 ### Limitations